centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-linux-nrpe3.md

 NRPE (Nagios Remote Plugin Executor) is a protocol that was designed to remotely run monitoring commands.

-This plugin pack relies on 3 components that are listed below:
+This Plugin-Pack relies on 3 components that are listed below:

 | Component                 | Type              | Location       | Role                                                               |
 | ------------------------- | ----------------- | -------------- | ------------------------------------------------------------------ |